sarveshbhatnagar/PCL_DETECTION/README.md

 Please ignore the plagiarism found with https://github.com/sarveshbhatnagar/PCL_DETECTION

 This is our own code repository.
 You can verify that from its create date being not too old as we used this to combine our work together.
-I didnt knew if we can give private access to more than 1 people.
+I don't know if we can give private access to more than 1 people.

-Detecting weather a text contains patronizing or condesending language
+Detecting whether a text contains patronizing or condesending language

 # WORD2VEC From Data Binary